arcbtc/1.21/README.md

 ## Notes

-The project is written for the Arduino IDE, appropriate libraries in the includes will have to be downloaded seperately.
+The project is written for the Arduino IDE, appropriate libraries in the includes will have to be downloaded separately.

 I used a standard ESP32 board, recognised in the Arduino IDE as a "LOLIN D32", although the code could be fiddled to support most ESP32s (as long as they don't have an OLED screen!).